nicholas-leonard/dp/doc/neuralnetworktutorial.md

 Note : package [Moses](https://github.com/Yonaba/Moses/blob/master/docs/moses.md) is imported as `_`.
 So `_` shouldn't be used for dummy variables, instead use the much more annoying `__`, or whatnot.

-Lets define some hyper-parameters and store them in a table.
+Lets define some hyper-parameters and store them into a table.
 We will need them later:
 ```lua
 --[[hyperparameters]]--
 opt = {